Our Flagship – The Cat Sanctuary

 The Summerland Cat Sanctuary is the “flagship” of Critteraid.
 Operating at more than capacity, the sanctuary encompasses one floor of the house at Critteraid Farm.
 Floors are heated and rooms designed in order that the cats can enjoy the natural light from outdoors.
 Visitors can spend time with the cats in the rooms or can observe the cats through the glass doors.

 From 5:30 a.m. to 9:00 p.m., the cats have access to the Okanagan Fest-of-Ale compound, a large, clean and safe area where the cats can bask in the sun and watch the pheasants and birds at the farm while remaining safe from harm in this fabulous structure.
 They enjoy overseeing the activity in the pasture below where the horses and alpacas entertain the cats with their romps and equine discussion.
-This year we will be moving the donkeys and the cow to the lower pasture and their new pastures will come right up to the cat sanctuary so we expect to hear a lot of chatter from the cats about their new neighbours.

 The cats are no longer unwanted, abused or homeless when they come to Critteraid.
 Often they are hurt or ill and most likely would not have survived other animal facilities.
 Many are feral and the Critteraid volunteers have provided all of them with unconditional love.
 They are not treated as victims but as loved, sentient souls who are asked nothing of…except to try and be happy.
 We are proud of our tremendous success with achieving the trust of many of these special cats and the adoptions that have resulted.